ManuelGil/vscode-nestjs-sequelize-snippets/README.md

 ## License

-NestJS SequelizeORM Snippets for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+NestJS Sequelize Snippets for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.